What Is a Mortgage Penalty? Early Termination Fee? Prepayment Penalties?

 Like any contract, you should some research and think a few years into the future before agreeing to lock-in to a mortgage – especially mortgage terms longer than 5 years.
 If your future in a particular location is uncertain or you feel you may want to downsize before the end of a mortgage term, maybe you should stick to mortgages with shorter terms.
 If you are fairly confident that you are going to stay put in that particular home or would consider upgrading to a more expensive home, check your portability terms and explore your options for a longer term.

 Regardless of what your mortgage situation, be sure to consult a professional before making any long term financial decisions.
 At times, it can still be beneficial to pay a mortgage penalty to receive a lower interest rate and take on a new mortgage.
-Kyle Pearce, your Mortgage Centre Specialist is available via email or phone to help you determine what mortgage product is right for you and your family.
+Hussein Saad, your Mortgage Centre Specialist is available via email or phone to help you determine what mortgage product is right for you and your family.
 Contact us today!

 - How Much Are Closing Costs?